Celeste Bright Flaunts Figure In A Sexy Red Swimsuit On Instagram

 American model Celeste Bright, who is well-known on social media for her sultry photographs, recently took to her page and dropped a very sexy picture — one which became an instant hit.

-In the snap, the 25-year-old model could be seen wearing a very revealing red swimsuit that accentuated her perfect physique.
+In the snap, the 25-year-old model could be seen wearing a very revealing red swimsuit that accentuates her perfect physique.
 Not only did the swimsuit allow the model to show off a glimpse of her cleavage, but the cut-out front design of the risque ensemble provided a generous view of her underboob.

 That apart, the swimsuit also showcased her small waist and taut stomach.
-The model let her blond tresses down, wore a full face of makeup and accessorized with several pendants and hoop earrings.
-In the caption, she informed her fans that the risque swimsuit was from the online clothing brand, Fashion Nova, which is very popular among Instagram models across the globe.
+The model let her blond tresses down, wore a full face of makeup, and accessorized with several pendants and hoop earrings.
+In the caption, she informed her fans that the risque swimsuit was from the online clothing brand Fashion Nova, which is very popular among Instagram models across the globe.

 As of this writing, the snap has accrued more than 13,000 likes and over 200 comments which shows that the model is gradually rising in popularity on the photo-sharing website.
-Celeste’s fellow models, including Kristina Levina, Arianny Celeste, Naty Ashba and Mackenzie Rose also liked the picture to show appreciation and support.
+Celeste’s fellow models, including Kristina Levina, Arianny Celeste, Naty Ashba, and Mackenzie Rose also liked the picture to show appreciation and support.

 “[You are] ridiculously freaking gorgeous!
 Doesn’t even make sense to be that damn fine!” one of her ardent admirers commented on the snap.